Argentina Offers New Swap in “Pragmatic” Plan B

 President Cristina Fernández de Kirchner’s plan to steer restructured bondholders into local law debt is hailed as a sensible move by analysts

 Argentina's plan to switch bondholders

 would be immune from last week's US court judgment was

 praised by analysts as a smart

 move, although the effect on prices is

 The announcement came after

 a US appeals court last week rejected Argentina's

 Argentina will submit a bill to congress

 allowing it to reopen an exchange to holdouts on similar terms

 participation rate - as well as offer restructured holders the

 chance to change to Argentine-domiciled bonds.

 Jefferies described the move as

-that “the question now is execution risk.”
-Specifically, it is unclear whether
+"pragmatism," while noting that "the question now is execution

 logistical framework to pay local law bonds.
 Also, it remains

 to be seen to what extent the bondholders would accept.